golanlevin/ExperimentalCapture/docs/places.md

 ![Golden Gate Bridge](http://www.pepventosa.com/users/PV1062/images/PV10622164015.jpg)

 ![Street Light](http://www.pepventosa.com/users/PV1062/images/PV10622164061.jpg)

+* We've mentioned this project before, but databases can also work in an inverse way, to *imposing restrictions.* [Camera Restricta](https://github.com/golanlevin/ExperimentalCapture/blob/master/docs/conceptual-cameras.md#camera-restricta), a 'disobedient' camera designed to take unique photographs.
+By using data from geotagged photos the camera will refuse to operate in popular places.

+* Speaking of restrictions, your camera might even be disobedient by design.
+[This Apple patent would remotely disable protesters' phone cameras](http://www.zdnet.com/article/apple-patent-could-remotely-disable-protesters-phone-cameras/).
+This could prevent cinema bootlegging, but also see areas of political protest activity 'ring-fenced', disabling phone and tablet cameras.

 * In *The Nine Eyes of Google Street View*, Canadian artist Jon Rafman collects the bizarre and beautiful sights captured by the Google streetview.
 There's no need to take new photos; one can just find them. [*The 9 Eyes of Google Streetview*](http://9-eyes.com/)<br />![9 Eyes](http://41.media.tumblr.com/b0d508584bb821d8c474e540368502ed/tumblr_n5qb992hN01qzun8oo1_1280.jpg)